My Research

 That focus and desire to improve user experiences has become a research agenda devoted to usability/UX, content strategy, and collaboration.
 These pursuits have recently included: a project investigating user-generated content strategy in an open-source content management system, which resulted on an article for IEEE Transactions on Professional Communication entitled, “iFixit Myself: User-Generated Content Strategy in “The Free Repair Guide for Everything” and its follow-up, "'Hey, Such-and-Such on the Internet Has Suggested …': How to Create Content Models That Invite User Participation," an article in Kairos on maker rhetoric, “Building Rhetoric One Bit at a Time: A Case for Maker Rhetoric with littleBits,” and an edited collection in the ATTW book series, Content Strategy in Technical Communication.

-I am always interested in making connections within my department, interdisciplinary connections across departments/colleges at Kennesaw State University, and collaborating with new colleagues across different universities and industries.
-Below, I have listed a few of my current research projects that are "in the works."
-However, if there's anything that interests you or sparks an idea that you'd like to work with me on, I am always happy to contribute to new projects and collaborate with new people!
+I was always interested in making connections within my department, interdisciplinary connections across departments/colleges at Kennesaw State University, and collaborating with new colleagues across different universities and industries.
+Below, I have listed a few of my previous academic research projects that either wrapped up, or are in-progress.
+However, if there's anything that interests you or sparks an idea that you'd like to chat about, I am always happy to chat and meet new people.

 Content Strategy